 - Click Network > Address

-- Set the network address information for Eth0 Info (Master) and Eth0:0 Info (Slave)
+- Set the network address information for Eth0 Info and Eth0:0 Info.

-Note: eth0 Info can be set for DHCP, but eth0:0 Info has to be a static address.
+Note: eth0 Info can be set for DHCP, but eth0:0 Info has to be set as a separate static address provided by your networking group, as it utilizes IP aliasing.

 - Click Submit.